nervosnetwork/ckb/rpc/README.md

 Submits a new transaction into the transaction pool.
 If the transaction is already in the pool, rebroadcast it to peers.

+Please note that `send_transaction` is an asynchronous process.
+The return of `send_transaction` does NOT indicate that the transaction have been fully verified.
+If you want to track the status of the transaction, please use the `get_transaction`rpc.

 ###### Params

 *   `transaction` - The transaction.